century909/proyectia/frontend/README.md

 # Tipsy Chat - Frontend

-This is the frontend for the Tipsy Chat application built with React and TailwindCSS.
+This is the frontend for the Tipsy Chat application built with React and SCSS.

 ## Setup